grandeurdev/arduino-sdk/README.md

 }

 void loop() {
   if(myProject.isConnected()) {
     // Getting voltage variable
-    myDevice.data().get("voltage", getCallback);
+    myDevice.data().get("voltage", writeVoltageToA0);
     // Updating voltage
     int voltage = analogRead(A0);
-    myDevice.data().set("voltage", voltage, setCallback);
+    myDevice.data().set("voltage", voltage, printUpdatedVoltage);
   }

-  // This runs the SDK when the device WiFi is connected. myProject.loop(WiFi.status() == WL_CONNECTED);
+  // This runs the SDK when the device WiFi is connected. if(WiFi.status() == WL_CONNECTED) myProject.loop();
 }

 // **RESULT**
 // When the loop() starts, voltage is fetched.
-When it arrives from the cloud, getCallback is
+When it arrives from Grandeur, writeVoltageToA0 is
-// called which prints its value and sets the A0 pin.
+// called which prints its value and writes it to the A0 pin.
 // Then the voltage is updated with the new value from the A0 pin.
 When the update completes,
-// setCallback is called with the updated values of voltage which is printed.
+// printUpdatedVoltage is called to print the updated value of voltage.
 ```

 ### Handling Updates From Grandeur

-You can not only `get()/set()` but also subscribe to a device variable, which means if an update occurs in that variable at any time, you'll instantly get notified of it.
+You can not only `get()/set()` but also subscribe to a device variable, which means if an update occurs in that variable at any time, the device will instantly get it.
-To subscribe to a variable, you just need to pass the variable name and a function to `data().on()`.
-The function you pass to `data().on()` is set as an **update handlers** for that variable, which means the code inside that function will be run whenever that variable is updated.
+To subscribe to a variable, you just need to pass the variable name and a function to `device(deviceId).data().on()`.
+The function you pass to `device(deviceId).data().on()` is set as an **update handler** for that variable, which means the code inside that function will be run whenever that variable is updated.

 Let's set an update handler for device voltage now: